marcidenmark/FrontEndWork/README.md

-This at the moment if a repo of work done in Javascript.
+This at the moment if a repo of questions and answers to work done in Javascript.